wesleylima/wesleylima.github.io/content/blog/own-your-reality/index.md

 ---

 ## What is AR
-AR is the penultimate computing interface.
-It's an advancement so profound it will only be superceded by a direct mind machine interface.
+Augmented Reality is the the next to last computing medium.
+It's an advancement so profound that it will only be superceded by direct mind-machine interface.

-While it won't be the last medium--direct mind-machine interfaces are the apex--the leap from smartphones to AR will be the most disruptive and revolutionary ever.
-It fully replace every medium before it.
+The leap from smartphones to AR will be the most disruptive and revolutionary ever.
+It eventually fully replace every medium before it.
+Every page, screen or key will be fully and more flexibly expressed in Augmented Reality.
 And it will deeply, literally and irreversibly change the nature of reality itself.

-Every medium since we first created media has been exploited to influence behavior and warp perception in ways that benefit the medium"owner" with no regard --and often to the detriment -- of the target.
-This is really just a cute way of saying advertisement and propaganda (the same word in Portuguese).
-I will call it all propaganda.
+Every medium since has been exploited to influence behavior and warp perception.
+This is done to the benefit of the medium "owner".
+When the user doesn't "own" the devices they bear, this will come at the expense of the user.
+Warping of reality is propaganda.

 As the medium becomes more sophisticated so does the power of propaganda to shape behavior.
-We know it works because people spend money on it.

-Devices become extensions of our selves.
+Devices become extensions of our selves and how we see the world.
 This reaches an apex with AR.

 Smartphones already alter human behavior.
-AR can alter human behavior more powerfully than smartphones by at least a factor of 10
+AR will alter human behavior more powerfully than smartphones by at least a factor of 10.
-Literally shaping your paradigm at a whim
+Whoever owns AR will be able to literally shape reality for millions.

-Software on AR computers must BELONG to the user or else we will become slaves to the true owners
+Thus, software on AR computers _must belong_ to the user.
+If not, users will completely subservient to the true owners.

-# Current State
-Palm Pilot - 1997
-iPhone - 2007